 Jason Scott is a Co-Managing Partner and on the Board of Directors of Encourage Capital.
 He was a co-founder of EKO.
 Jason is a member of the Investment Committee of the EKO Green Carbon Fund.
 Prior to EKO, Jason was a founding Director and investment analyst at Generation Investment Management, co-founded by David Blood and former Vice President Al Gore, Jr. As its first employee, Jason helped build the firm and its first and second products, investing in global listed equities and climate change solutions respectively.
 From 1999 to 2004, Jason worked with Acumen Fund, Flatiron Future Fund/Foundation and New Philanthropy Capital.
 From 1996-1999, Jason was President of a NYC-based software company.
 Previously, Jason helped found and build Public Allies, a youth and community development organization.
 In 1998, the Rockefeller Foundation selected Jason as a fellow in its Next Generation Leadership Program.
 He co-founded Cleantech for Obama and served on several transition advisory boards for the Obama Administration and is currently on the boards of Oil Change International, the Frankfurt Zoological Society and Public Allies.
 Jason also co-founded and jointly leads a network of family offices investing in Cleantech, Renewables and other Environmental Opportunities (called the CREO Syndicate).
 Jason graduated from Duke University cum laude and has an M.B.A. with honors jointly from Columbia and London Business Schools.

-Adam Wolfensohn is a Co-Managing Partner and Chairman of the Board of Directors of Encourage Capital.
+Adam Wolfensohn is a Co-Managing Partner at Encourage Capital.
 Before the merger, Adam was Managing Director at Wolfensohn Fund Management and also managed the Wolfensohn family office cleantech and environmental markets strategies.
 From 2003 to 2006, he produced the climate change documentary, “Everything’s Cool,” that debuted at the Sundance Film Festival in 2007.
 From 2002 to 2003, he worked with Conservation International to help various rock groups and music festivals offset their carbon emissions through avoided deforestation projects.
 Prior to 2002, Adam composed music for numerous films, television commercials and theater productions, and he was founder and CEO of “Red Ramona,” an award winning music and sound design studio in New York City.
 He is a Trustee of the Brooklyn Academy of Music, Yad Hanadiv, Rockefeller Philanthropy Advisors, the Harmony Institute and Bang on a Can.
 He is a member of the investment committee of Rockefeller Brothers Fund and is a member of the Council on Foreign Relations.
 Adam earned a B.A. from Princeton University and an M.E.M. from the Yale School of Forestry and Environmental Studies.